boonecabal/layout_test/README.md

 [![Contact me on Codementor](https://www.codementor.io/m-badges/boonecabal/im-a-cm-g.svg)](https://www.codementor.io/@boonecabal?refer=badge)

+# new_application Multi-Step Form

+* Got bootstrap code for new_application.html working on all devices
-Creating page layout for new_application.py
+# Creating page layout for new_application.py

 I figured out how to center a container.
 This is the code for it: